Distinguished Professorships & Librarianship Nominations

 - Faculty may NOT apply or self-nominate for these programs.

-Eligibility for Distinguished Service Professorship and Distinguished Teaching Professorship is limited to candidates who have held the rank of full professor for five years, have at least three years of full-time service at SUNY Plattsburgh, and have completed at least ten years of full-time service in the State University of New York.
+Eligibility for Distinguished Service Professorship and Distinguished Teaching Professorship is limited to candidates who have held the rank of full professor for five years and have at least three years of full-time service at SUNY Plattsburgh.
 A candidate for appointment to the Distinguished Librarian rank must have completed at least five years of full-time service at the rank of Full Librarian at SUNY Plattsburgh and at least ten years of service within the State University of New York.

 Submission of Nominations

 A nominating form is included with this announcement, but additional forms may be copied.
-Nominations should be forwarded to the Office of the Provost (Kehoe 806) by 4 p.m. on Tuesday, September 18, 2018 and will be reviewed by a local selection committee established according to the Performance Review Policies and Procedures (Article III.13) and the State University of New York Policies and Procedures.
+Nominations should be forwarded to the Office of the Provost (806 Kehoe) by 4 p.m. on Friday, September 13, 2019 and will be reviewed by a local selection committee established according to the Performance Review Policies and Procedures (Article III.13) and the State University of New York Policies and Procedures.

 Please note that under SUNY and College Guidelines, these nominations and the process of selecting candidates for SUNY consideration for these ranks are confidential.
 Information about nominations and further deliberations will be restricted to those with legitimate need to know because of their role in the process.
 A formal campus submission of a nomination for appointment to the rank of Distinguished Professorship is entirely at the discretion of the campus President.